-On one hand, Four-Plus-One's provide an elegant solution to the issue of parking.
+On one hand, Four-Plus-One provides an elegant solution to the issue of parking.
 What could be simpler and more efficient than simply elevating the structure?
 However, Four-Plus-One's are comprised of studio and one-bedroom apartments and are also very efficient when it comes to packing many of these units into a small space.
 These two efficiencies are incompatible if every occupant owns a car or two.

 The most common arguments against the Four-Plus-One dealt with Community Character, including issues such as neighborhood charm, population density, and family-friendliness.
 The gentrifiers were more often not young parents looking for a good place to raise their children.
-Four-Plus-One's cater to a market that is marginalized with an influx of single families.
+Four-Plus-One caters to a market that is marginalized by an influx of single families.
 Young couples, single people, and the elderly were the common tenants of Four-Plus-One's.

-Community Character arguments, such as “these buildings replace beautiful homes and are ugly, cheap, and tawdry” are nothing more than class-based conflict veiled as aesthetic value judgments.
-Four-Plus-One's can most commonly be found along the lakefront north from Lincoln Park to Rogers Park, and south between Hyde Park and South Shore.
-It is a very important and telling detail that the only resistance and complaint toward Four-Plus-One's occurred in Lakeview and Lincoln Park.
+Community Character arguments, such as “these buildings replace beautiful homes and are ugly, cheap, and tawdry,” are nothing more than class-based conflict veiled as aesthetic value judgments.
+Four-Plus-One's can most commonly be found along the lakefront north from Lincoln Park to Rogers Park and south between Hyde Park and South Shore.
+It is a very important and telling detail that the only resistance and complaint toward Four-Plus-One occurred in Lakeview and Lincoln Park.
 These areas were among the first to gentrify, and the new residents were keen to preserve their investment and lifestyle through exclusion.

 There are two types of Four-Plus-One's, differentiated by the visibility of parking.
 If the parking lot is visible from the sidewalk, the more likely it is to be considered an ‘eyesore’ by the passerby.
 If the parking is hidden – it's out of sight and out of mind.
 It is very difficult to determine why the sight of parked cars is so greatly disliked.
 Of course, it is a matter of aesthetics, but any deeper reasons are hard to quantify.